Coco Austin Matches Bikinis With 3-Year-Old Daughter Chanel In New Photos

 But the mom of one is certainly no stranger when it comes to matching with her 3-year-old.

-As reported by People last year, the twosome are often showing off their super cute matching ensembles on social media and have even given the world a look at their mother/daughter bikinis and other outfits online before.
+As reported by People last year, the twosome is often showing off super cute matching ensembles on social media and has even given the world a look at their mother/daughter bikinis and other outfits online before.

 Back in May, Coco revealed just how close she is to her daughter after admitting that she was still breastfeeding her little girl – who was 2-years-old at the time.